Genital piercing: Male genital piercings

 Possible piercing sites on the male genitalia include the glans, the skin of the penis shaft, the scrotum or the perineum.

 Glans penis

 Piercings through the glans of the penis include the ampallang, which passes horizontally, and the apadravya, that passes vertically through the glans.
 The Prince Albert piercing is situated on the ventral side (underside) of the penis immediately behind the glans, while the reverse Prince Albert piercing passes through the dorsal (top) side of the glans.
 The dydoe pierces through the coronal rim of the glans.
 With the exception of the dydoe, all these piercings traditionally pass through the urethra.
-This is preferred because healing time and incidence of infection are reduced by the flow of sterile urine.

 These piercings provide increased stimulation during intercourse to the male (who is carrying the piercing) as well as to the partner.
 Piercings through the head, or the glans, are the genital piercings with the best-documented historical evidence.